Notes regarding analog equipment - shielding and earth

 - see: notices on control cabinet design

-Equalisation of potential difference
+Equalization of potential difference

 - If signal or communication lines are run over longer distances, the installation should be checked for potential differences.
 Example: ribbon conductors in a wind turbine tower.
-To prevent equalising currents in the shielding:
+To prevent equalizing currents in the shielding:

 - suitable equipotential bonding conductors can be provided

-- optical fibre can be used
+- fiber optic can be used

 - buffer amplifiers can be used